 - I have developed a new, powerful system of logic, which I call the Quantified Argument Calculus (Quarc).
 Some of its ideas are already contained in my 2004 book, but the system has gone significant developments and modifications since, including a development of a rigorous and elegant formal system, which was first presented in a paper in the Review of Symbolic Logic in 2014.
 My system is closer to the logic of Natural Language than is the Predicate Calculus or any system building on it.
 In the publications mentioned and in several others I have compared Quarc to other systems found in the literature (generalised quantifiers, plural quantification, Natural Logic), applied it to modal logic, and more.
 I continue developing my system, and by now several other philosophers and logicians have been working and publishing on it as well, extending it in various ways and applying it to the study of other logics.
-See here for more about the project, and here for publications on Quarc. - I published in 2015 a book on Descartes, Descartes' Philosophical Revolution: A Reassessment.
+See here for publications on Quarc. - I have published a book on Descartes a few years ago, Descartes' Philosophical Revolution: A Reassessment (Palgrave 2015).
 In the book, I reassess the way Descartes developed and justified some of his influential philosophical ideas.
 The first part of the book shows that one of Descartes' most innovative and influential ideas was that of representation without resemblance.
 I show how Descartes transferred insights originating in his work on analytic geometry to his theory of perception.
-The second part shows how Descartes was influenced by the technology of the period, primarily clockwork automata, in holding life to be a mechanical phenomenon, reducing the human soul to the mind and considering it immaterial.
+The second part shows how Descartes was influenced by the technology of the period, notably clockwork automata, in holding life to be a mechanical phenomenon, reducing the human soul to the mind and considering it immaterial.
 I explore the later role of another technological breakthrough, the digital computer, in Turing's criticism of Descartes' ideas.
 The last part discusses the Meditations: far from starting everything afresh without presupposing anything that can be doubted, Descartes' innovations in the dream argument, the cogito and elsewhere are modifications of old ideas based on considerations issuing from his separately developed theories, formed under the influence of the technology, mathematics and science of his age.
-I have published a few papers since, extending and improving the discussion of some of the book's topics. - In 2005 I published in The British Journal for the Philosophy of Science a paper on simultaneity in Special Relativity (SR).
+I intend to extend my discussion of some of the book's subjects in a few papers. - In 2005 I published in The British Journal for the Philosophy of Science a paper on simultaneity in Special Relativity (SR).
 Since then I have been working on this and related issues: becoming in SR, absolute simultaneity in SR, the impossibility of backward causation and of time travel, the concept of location, indeterminacy in classical physics, the interpretation of QM, and more.
-Some of this is work-in-progress while some has already been published. - I am engaged in a project of critical reflections on Kripkean themes, which I intend to publish as a collection of essays.
+Some of this is work-inprogress while some has already been published. - I am engaged in a project of critical reflections on Kripkean themes, which I intend to publish as a collection of essays.
 A few of these have been published but most are new, and those published I extensively revise or extend.
-I hope to publish this collection in a couple of years. - A longer-term project is work on perception.
+I hope to publish this collection in a couple of years. - A longer-term project that I recently started is work on perception.
 I have published little on the subject, but I have been engaged with it in research and teaching for many years.
-I have delivered talks on various aspects of my work.
-This is intended to lead to a book, which will probably take me quite a few years to finish. - Other bits and pieces include work on vagueness, Wittgenstein, the infinite, voluntary action, a truth-valuational approach to logic...
-For more information on these and the above, see my publications lists on ORCID and PhilPeople.
+I have started delivering talks on various aspects of my work.
+This is intended to culminate in a book, which will probably take me quite a few years to finish. - Other bits and pieces include work on vagueness, Wittgenstein, the infinite, voluntary action, a truth-valuational approach to logic...
+For more information, see my Publications List.